I ALSO HAVE DIFFICULTIES BUT I NEED TO OVERCOME THEM

 U.60 SCHOOL OWNER GOES TO STUDY TO UPGRADE STANDARDS ON THE WEEKEND

-From the perspective of managers, owners of independent and private kindergartens and schools said that attending school to improve their standards according to the training standards of the 2019 Education Law is absolutely necessary.
+From the perspective of managers, owners of independent and private kindergartens said that attending school to improve their standards according to the training standards of the 2019 Education Law is absolutely necessary.
 At NL Kindergarten (Binh Thanh District), Mr. NM, the school owner, said that his unit has an additional bonus to encourage teachers to attend school to improve their standards.

 The ratio of teachers in non-public preschools is 1.8 teachers/class.